stefanocudini/leaflet-layerJSON/README.md

 A generic Leaflet Layer that load JSON data in layer in the form of markers with attributes

-Simple way for transform JSON data in Leaflet Layer!
+Simple way for transform remote JSON data in Leaflet Layer!

 and minimize data requests when browse map

-Tested in Leaflet 0.5
+Tested in Leaflet 0.6

 Demos: